 Kratom (mitragyna speciosa) is a tropical tree native to Southeast Asia and, like coffee, is part of the Rubiaceae plant family.
-Ingesting kratom leaves produces a high.
-Taken in small amounts, kratom leads to stimulant-like effects (i.e. increased energy and focus – stronger than caffeine, less intense than cocaine).
+Ingesting the leaves produces a high.
+Taken in small amounts, it leads to stimulant-like effects (i.e. increased energy and focus – stronger than caffeine, less intense than cocaine).
 When taken in larger doses, the high is similar to that of an opioid (euphoria, drowsiness, “pinned” pupils, dry mouth, sweating, nausea, constipation, etc.) Kratom is unique in that it produces both stimulant and opioid-like effects.

 Note: “Opioid” is the term used for any drug that binds to the opioid receptors in the brain.
 An “opiate,” on the other hand, is a naturally occurring chemical found in the poppy plant, such as morphine or codeine.
 All opiates are opioids.

 In the United States, kratom users cite pain relief as a primary motive for use.
-Kratom, an opioid agonist, works by binding to opioid receptors in the brain.
+It’s an opioid agonist, and works by binding to opioid receptors in the brain.
 It can be effective for both acute and chronic pain.
 Others report using kratom for energy, increased focus, lower levels of anxiety, to reduce/stop the use of opioids, to reduce symptoms of PTSD or depression, and to elevate mood.

 Kratom is legal in Virginia; it’s sold at vape or “head” shops as a loose powder or in capsules.
 (Alternatively, kratom can be purchased online.)
 Packaging is typically labeled “botanical sample only; not for human consumption.”
 The extremely bitter powder can be sprinkled over food or brewed into a tea.
 It’s easily swallowed in capsule form.

 What does kratom mean for the opioid epidemic in America?
-Will kratom one day play a key role in the treatment of opioid use disorders?
+Will it one day play a key role in the treatment of opioid use disorders?
 Or will it fall into the “harm reduction” category?
 Is it a natural pain medication, a safe alternative to highly addictive opioid pain killers?